How do I apply?

 If you need to improve language skills, we suggest that you enroll in an English language course in your home country with emphasis in spoken English; alternatively, we can recommend English language providers in the United States.

 You will take core classes that MBA students at Columbia take as part of the rigorous curriculum.
-You can see the schedule from the ECLA 2017 class, Module 1 here.
-Please note that the schedule is subject to change.
+In the first module, you will take classes in Strategy, Problem Definition, and the Think Bigger method.
+In the online module, you will take a range of classes that are a part of the core MBA curriculum including operations strategy and management, marketing strategy, business analytics, cost accounting, entrepreneurial strategy, growth and innovation, organizational change, negotiations, and leadership.
+Please note that this list is subject to change.
 Final schedules will be distributed prior to the start of each module.

 Who are the professors who will be teaching the classes?